What is aging on a cellular level?

 Anecdotal reports and animal models suggest that GLP-1 agonists may modulate attention, impulsivity, and reward processing.

-Since retatrutide crosses the blood-brain barrier and affects energy systems and neurotransmitter activity, it’s hypothesized to help regulate executive function and motivation—core challenges in ADHD.
+Since reta crosses the blood-brain barrier and affects energy systems and neurotransmitter activity, it’s hypothesized to help regulate executive function and motivation—core challenges in ADHD.

-A 2024 preclinical review flagged retatrutide as a candidate for cognitive and behavioral trials, though human studies are pending.
+A 2024 preclinical review flagged reta as a candidate for cognitive and behavioral trials, though human studies are pending.

 This doesn’t make it a treatment yet, but the neuro-metabolic crossover is worth watching closely.